A Full Moon Consort

 In a Window

 The otherwise utterly obscure Fuse are known solely these days for being the first recording band of Rick Nielsen and Tom Peters(s)on, later of the mighty Cheap Trick.
-Their lone, self-titled album is actually a monster psychedelic heavy blues record with some killer playing and excellent songs, which will almost certainly colonise my CD player if I give it half a chance (sadly, I don't have the time to do this...).
-It has a couple of weaker spots, but overall is very good indeed, deserving of being far better-known than it is.
+Their lone, self-titled album is actually a monster psychedelic heavy blues record with some killer playing and excellent songs, which will almost certainly colonise my CD player if I give it half a chance.
+Despite a couple of weaker spots, it's deserving of being far better-known than it is.

 Rick plays both guitar and keyboards (at which he's actually very good), with plenty of decent Hammond work.
-The story goes, Rick's dad owned a music shop, and imported one of the first (MkII, of course) Mellotrons into the States, which Rick lost no time in borrowing.
-There are several points on the album which might be 'Tron, but given the complete over-the-topness of the string work on To Your Health, I doubt if any of the suspected parts actually are at all.
+The story goes, Rick's dad owned a music shop and imported one of the first (MkII, of course) Mellotrons into the States, which Rick lost no time in borrowing.
+There are several points on the album which might be Mellotron, but given the complete over-the-topness of the string work on To Your Health, I doubt if any of the suspected parts actually are at all.
 I mean, have you ever heard a Mellotron almost distort before?
-OK, apart from on the second Gracious! album...
+Apart from on the second Gracious! album, that is...